Sergio-Jacobo-Jauregui/rails_blog/README.md

   * ActiveRecord Import, for sql performance
   * Ahoy, for tracking
   * Cancancan, for permissions
-  * Figrao, for secrets manager
+  * dotenv-rails, for secrets manager ✔️

 * Development:
-  * Pry, for debuggin
+  * Pry, for debuggin ✔️
   * RSpec, for testing
   * Factory Bot, for testing
   * Faker, for testing
-  * Rubocop, for best practices
+  * Rubocop, for best practices ✔️
   * SimpleCov, for testing